rmooreID/Home-Assistant-Appliance-Monitor/README.md

 ![ESPHome Dashboard](./assets/laundrybot-4.png)
 4. Install sensors in the optional enclosures and connect them to the ESP32.
 ![ESPHome Dashboard](./assets/laundrybot-5.png)

+## Step 3: Set up push notifications
-5. Configure the sensor in the Integrations tab of Home Assistant.
+1. Configure the sensor in the Integrations tab of Home Assistant.
 ![ESPHome Dashboard](./assets/laundrybot-17.png)
-6. Create a basic automation from the Automation menu within the Configuration tab.
+2. Create a basic automation from the Automation menu within the Configuration tab.
 ![ESPHome Dashboard](./assets/laundrybot-15.png)
-7. Once the automation is created, edit the automation in the [automations.yaml](./automations.yaml) file, replacing _yourdevice_ with your actual device name.
+3. Once the automation is created, edit the automation in the [automations.yaml](./automations.yaml) file, replacing _yourdevice_ with your actual device name.
-8. Try to trigger the sensor and adjust the sensitivity control on the SW-420 until the desired threshold is acheived.
+4. Try to trigger the sensor and adjust the sensitivity control on the SW-420 until the desired threshold is acheived.
 ![ESPHome Dashboard](./assets/laundrybot-12.png)
-9. :tada: If everything is working, you should be able to receive notifications in the Home Assistant iOS app.
+5. :tada: If everything is working, you should be able to receive notifications in the Home Assistant iOS app.
 ![ESPHome Dashboard](./assets/laundrybot-20.png)